csm10495/PyRW/README.md

 # Prerequisites

-As of now, it is required that you download and install RW-Everything.
-If using the portable version, it must be available in the system path for the duration of usage.
+As of now, RWE is included with this package.

 # RW-Everything